blue-season/blue-season.github.io/_posts/2019-09-18-a-coding-style-for-python.md

 "A Foolish Consistency is the Hobgoblin of Little Minds"

 That is why I need an upgrade from PEP 8.

+For items not listed here, adhere to the PEP 8.

 ## Max Line Length